geojak/YouKnowWho-s-ES-Plugins/README.md

 [QuargPortals.zip](https://github.com/geojak/YouKnowWho-s-ES-Plugins/releases/download/v1.0.1-QuargPortals/QuargPortals.zip) | 28.84 kb | 2025-04-11 | [view files](https://github.com/geojak/YouKnowWho-s-ES-Plugins/tree/main/myplugins/QuargPortals/) | <a href="res/imagemd/QuargPortals.md">view images</a> [2]<br>
 <br>
->Connects the fully completed Quarg Ringworlds via a portal, as described in MZ's lore document.
+>Adds a Quarg portal from and to other completed ringworlds in accorance with the original vision for ES.
+>
+>"More importantly, all Quarg ringworlds are joined by portals that allow individuals, cargo, and even entire ships to travel between them instantaneously.
+(These portals might one day become available to the player in a late stage of the game."
+(MZ, origina creator of the game, https://docs.google.com/document/d/1CpK_ol0E7a86LmEneFIJm1B9U-t357YQOZR-1OvYgcc/edit?tab=t.0)
 <details>
 <summary>:blue_book: Plugin readme</summary>
-<blockquote>This plugin adds a portal between the completed Quarg Ringworlds Hevru Hai and Giaru Gegno.
+<blockquote>Adds a portal between the completed Quarg Ringworlds Hevru Hai and Giaru Gegno.

-A Quarg Gatesyncher is required to use the portal and is sold by the Quarg for 90 million credits.
+The new Quarg Gatesyncher outfit is required to use this portal.

+You can buy the Gatesyncher for 90 million credits from completed Quarg Ringworlds.

 All vanilla Quarg ships come with a built-in Gatesyncher integrated into their hulls.
 </blockquote>